GlenKPeterson/Paguro/README.md

 The classes in the <code>function</code> package allow you to use the Java 8 functional interfaces smoothly warpping checked exceptions.
 They are all named Function*N*  where *N* is the number of arguments they take.
 There are no versions for primitives, or that return **void**.

 In Java, variables declared outside a lambda and used within one must be effectively finial.
 The Mutable.Ref class works around this limitation.

-#Learn

-There is a (possibly outdated) problem-set for learning this tool-kit: https://github.com/GlenKPeterson/LearnFpJava

 #Thank You
 The bulk of this project started as a simple question on StackExchange: [Why doesn't Java 8 include immutable collections?](http://programmers.stackexchange.com/questions/221762/why-doesnt-java-8-include-immutable-collections)  People's answers were a big help in figuring out what this project should and shouldn't do.